Revelation Insights

 Water (Old Covenant)

-Water removes sinners from the world, but not sin from the sinner.
+Noahs Flood of Water removed sinners from the world, but not sin from the sinner.

 Fire (New Covenant)